 Napa LAFCOLAFCOs were created in 1963 by Assembly Bill 1662 (John Knox) with the initial tasks of reviewing and approving/disapproving proposals for the incorporation of new cities and creation of new special…

-Contact UsPlease note: LAFCO is a small governmental agency often necessitating the closure of the office during regular business hours.
+Contact UsPLEASE NOTE: LAFCO is a small governmental agency often necessitating the closure of the office during regular business hours.
 Appointments are required for in-person meetings.
 Staff is generally…